 In the presence of héritiers réservataires, the surviving spouse may choose between taking a life estate (usufruit) in the French assets or the absolute ownership of one quarter of the estate.
 The usufruit includes the right to use the property and to take any income (e.g. rental income) generated by it.
 However the usufruit can, at the request of any of the héritiers réservataires or the surviving spouse herself, be converted into a rente viagére (a rent or annuity paid for the remainder of the surviving spouse’s lifetime).

-It is usually advisable to have two wills for Americans who own assets in the US and in France.
-Trying to prove a French Will in the U.S., or a U.S. Will in France may mean that the process will be slower and more expensive.
 The concept of probate does not exist in French law and property passes ‘automatically’ on death to the heirs.
 If there is an inheritance tax, liability (a ‘déclaration de succession”) must be filed within 6 months of the death (12 months if the deceased died domiciled outside France) to avoid possible tax penalties.

 We have established a network of French attorneys and notaries to assist our clients with all phases of French-American probate questions.